graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > Directives were completely reimagined in August 2022, this document represents the new approach to directives.

+## What is a directive?

+Directives decorate, or are attached to, parts of your schema or query document to perform some sort of custom logic.
+What that logic is, is entirely up to you.
+There are several built in directives:

+- `@include` : An execution directive that conditionally includes a field or fragment in the results of a graphql query
+- `@skip` : An execution directive conditionally excludes a field or fragment from the results of a graphql query
+- `@deprecated` : A type system directive that marks a field definition or enum value as deprecated, indicating that it may be removed in a future release of your graph.

+Beyond this you can create directives to perform any sort of action against your graph or query document as seems fit to your use case.

+## Anatomy of a Directive

 Directives are implemented in much the same way as a `GraphController` but where you'd indicate an action method as being for a query or mutation, directive action methods must indicate the location(s) they can be applied in either a query document or the type system.

 ```csharp